-All successful applicants will be invited to attend a Welcome Day on either Monday 1st July or Tuesday 2nd July 2024.
+All successful applicants will be invited to attend a Welcome Day on either Monday 30th June or Tuesday 1st July 2025.

-Students will be able to learn more about different subject areas through taster sessions, meet an enrolment advisor, make changes to their course choices, and be given details of the arrangements for the start of term.
+Students will be able to learn more about different subject areas through taster sessions, meet an enrolment advisor, make changes to their course choices, and be given details of the arrangements for the start of

-The full Admissions Policy is available via the college website, www.collyers.ac.uk
+The full Admissions Policy is available via the college website. www.collyers.ac.uk